11081999/100DaysOfMLCode/README.md

 I am taking up the challenge to to Learn Machine Learning at least an hour everyday!!

 First 54 days guided by the [100-Days-Of-ML-Code](https://github.com/Avik-Jain/100-Days-Of-ML-Code) repository.
+After that I´ll figure something out.
+Then I´d like to do a bij project incorporating most of the things I have learned.

 ***
 ***
 ***
 # LOG

-All code can be found on the respective Day & Folder [here](https://github.com/11081999/100DaysOfMLCode/tree/main/Code)
+All code can be found on the respective Day & Folder [here.](https://github.com/11081999/100DaysOfMLCode/tree/main/Code)

 ## Preparation | Day 0 : June 07, 2022